 Boston MA.
 02125-3393.

-VERY IMPORTANT: If you have ever changed your name or have used multiple names, please make sure to inform the Office of Graduate Admissions.
+VERY IMPORTANT: If you have ever changed your name or have used multiple names, please make sure to inform an evaluator at the Office of Graduate Admissions.
 Many transcripts arrive with a different name, making it difficult for the Graduate Admissions Office to locate and process your transcript correctly.